vishaltiwari1/Sales_Report_Power_BI/README.md

 - Data Verification and Cleansing: The dataset was thoroughly reviewed for missing values and anomalies.
 Any identified issues were resolved to ensure data consistency and cleanliness regarding data types, formats, and values.
 - Data Modelling: The data has been segmented and structured into a fact table and dimension table to facilitate in-depth analysis
-- Dashboard Development: The pivot tables were merged into a single interactive dashboard, incorporating slicers for dynamic exploration.
+- Dashboard Development: Graphs and Visualization tables were merged into a single interactive dashboard, incorporating slicers for dynamic exploration.

 ## **Dashboard:**